sangwin/Angular-Universal-Server-Side-Rendering/README.md

 # Server Side Rendering Sample By Sangwin Gawande

-This is a sample application for Angular Server Side Rendering.
+This is a sample / demo application for Angular Server Side Rendering.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.5 and [Angular Universal](https://angular.io/guide/universal).